Explainer

 Other accountability features in voucher programs include a requirement in North Carolina’s Opportunity Scholarships program that participating private schools must provide yearly reports to parents on their child’s academic progress.
 Schools must operate for at least one year prior to accepting vouchers under Arkansas’ Succeed Scholarship program.
 And schools in the District of Columbia’s Opportunity Scholarship program must allow campus visits.

-In contrast, only two of the nation’s 10 ESA programs require participating students to take state standardized tests, including Iowa’s recently enacted universal program.
+In contrast, only three of the nation’s 15 ESA programs require participating students to take state standardized tests, including Iowa’s recently enacted universal program.
 Utah and Arizona’s new universal programs have no student performance reporting requirements.
-Eleven of the 26 tax-credit scholarship programs require testing, including two that require state testing.
+Ten of the 26 tax-credit scholarship programs require testing, including two that require state testing.

-Bills in Iowa would require applicants to report information such as family income, race and ethnicity, and disability status, as well as limit eligibility for the new universal ESA program established this year to families who make less than 400 percent of the federal poverty line.
-And a bill in Florida would require private schools that participate in a choice program to administer the state test to scholarship students, establish a curriculum that meets state standards, and submit annually information on scholarship students’ graduation rates and test scores as well as the school’s budget.
+Bills in Iowa would have required applicants to report information such as family income, race and ethnicity, and disability status, as well as limit eligibility for the new universal ESA program established in 2023 to families who make less than 400 percent of the federal poverty line.
+And a bill in Florida would have required private schools that participate in a choice program to administer the state test to scholarship students, establish a curriculum that meets state standards, and submit annually information on scholarship students’ graduation rates and test scores as well as the school’s budget.

-The absence of test results, graduation rates and other publicly available information on school performance potentially undermines the theory of action behind private school choice—that parents will pursue the best academic environment for their children.
+The absence of test results, graduation rates and other publicly available information on school performance potentially undermines the theory of action behind private-school choice—that parents will pursue the best academic environment for their children.
 That is difficult to do without insights into the quality of the choices they have.
-Many supporters of public support of private schooling nonetheless oppose transparency and accountability in private-school-choice plans, even as they rightly advocate accountability in public schooling and transparency in state and local educational uses of federal Covid-recovery funding in the wake of the pandemic.
+Many supporters of public support for private schooling nonetheless oppose transparency and accountability in private-school-choice plans, even as they rightly advocate for accountability in public schooling and for transparency in state and local educational uses of federal Covid-recovery funding in the wake of the pandemic.

 These seemingly contradictory stances raise significant questions about the goals and metrics of accountability.
 Is there a material difference between parents’ perception of a school’s quality and parents’ perceptions combined with objective evidence of student success?
 And who should be empowered to answer that question, parents or taxpayers?